jananibhaskar/Data-to-Dollars-Project/README.md

    - Select the classification algorithm (SVM or Decision Tree or logistic regression).
    - Choose the appropriate parameters and run the model to train and test it on the dataset.
 4. **Evaluate the Models**: Analyze the results and performance metrics such as accuracy, precision, and recall.
+5. **Python Code**: Additional analysis and model implementation can be found in the Python scripts included with the project.